fpereiro/teishi/README.md

 ## Auto-activation

 Auto-activation means that a machine or process stops immediately when an error is found, instead of going on until the faults in the process make it break down completely.
-Let's restate it: **an auto-activated machine stops of its own accord when detecting that there is a defect.**
+Let's restate it: **an auto-activated machine stops on its own when it detects a defect.**

 This idea can fruitfully be applied to code, for many reasons: